mpanighetti/dnd5e-mote/ch-7-mote-bestiary/murexian-creature.md

 #### Partial Corruption (Challenge 1 or lower)

-_**Murexian Immunity.**_ The creature is immune to Poison, including those caused by murexian Poisons.
+_**Murexian Immunity.**_ The creature is immune to Poison, including those caused by Murexian Poisons.

-_**Poisonous Skin.**_ If another creature comes into direct contact with a murexian creature's body, they must succeed on a DC 9 Constitution Saving Throw or become Poisoned for 1 minute.
-A Poisoned creature no longer in direct contact with the murexian creature can repeat the Saving Throw at the end of each of their turns, ending the effect on themself on a success.
+_**Poisonous Skin.**_ If another creature comes into direct contact with a murexian creature's body, they must succeed on a DC 9 Constitution saving throw or become Poisoned for 1 minute.
+A Poisoned creature no longer in direct contact with the murexian creature can repeat the saving throw at the end of each of their turns, ending the effect on themself on a success.

-Additionally, if a creature eats a murexian plant or animal, they must succeed on a DC 12 Constitution Saving Throw or become Poisoned for 1 hour.
+Additionally, if a creature eats a murexian plant or animal, they must succeed on a DC 12 Constitution saving throw or become Poisoned for 1 hour.

 #### Severe Corruption (Challenge 2-5)

-_**Enhanced Poisonous Skin.**_ The DC on the Poisonous Skin trait's Saving Throw is now increased to the recommended level for the creature's challenge rating (after murexian corruption modifications).
+_**Enhanced Poisonous Skin.**_ The DC on the Poisonous Skin trait's saving throw is now increased to the recommended level for the creature's challenge rating (after murexian corruption modifications).
 For example, a creature with challenge 2 has a recommended save DC of 13, and a creature with challenge 8 increases the save DC to 16.
 See the Dungeon Master's Workshop chapter in the _Dungeon Master's Guide_ for reference.

-Additionally, a creature that fails this Saving Throw is Paralyzed until the end of their next turn.
+Additionally, a creature that fails this saving throw is Paralyzed until the end of their next turn.

-_**Murexian Poison.**_ All attacks and traits of a murexian creature that deal Poison damage or conditions treat Poison immunity as Poison resistance and ignores a target's normal Poison resistance, unless the target has specific resistances or immunities to murexian Poison.
-Targets with Poison immunity or murexian Poison resistance have Advantage on Saving Throws against murexian Poisons, and targets with murexian Poison immunity automatically succeed on such Saving Throws.
+_**Murexian Poison.**_ All attacks and traits of a murexian creature that deal Poison damage or conditions treat Poison immunity as Poison resistance and ignores a target's normal Poison resistance, unless the target has specific resistances or immunities to Murexian Poison.
+Targets with Poison immunity or Murexian Poison resistance have Advantage on saving throws against Murexian Poisons, and targets with Murexian Poison immunity automatically succeed on such saving throws.

 _**Toxic Injection.**_ The sludge coursing through the veins and fangs of murexian creatures is highly toxic to those who come in contact with them.
-When a murexian creature hits a creature with an attack using a natural weapon such as their bite or claws, the attack deals an additional 1d6 murexian Poison damage.
+When a murexian creature hits a creature with an attack using a natural weapon such as their bite or claws, the attack deals an additional 1d6 Murexian Poison damage.

 #### Complete Corruption (Challenge 6 or higher)

-_**Toxic Infusion.**_ The Toxic Injection trait deals an additional 3d6 murexian Poison damage on a hit with attacks using a natural weapon.
+_**Toxic Infusion.**_ The Toxic Injection trait deals an additional 3d6 Murexian Poison damage on a hit with attacks using a natural weapon.

-_**Venom Surge.**_ A creature that is already Poisoned by murex and fails the Poisonous Skin Saving Throw from new skin contact instead suffers one level of Exhaustion.
+_**Venom Surge.**_ A creature that is already Poisoned by murex and fails the Poisonous Skin saving throw from new skin contact instead suffers one level of Exhaustion.
 A creature cannot have more than one level of Exhaustion at a time caused by the Venom Surge trait from the same murexian creature.

 ## Example Murexian Creatures